Your Questions | Experts Answer

 - Under Annex G (2017 CSA Standard), stakeholders are recommended to take infection control training as “provided by the CSA Group, or equivalent, in the use and application of this Standard.”

 - We offer “equivalent” infection control training (and certification) in the interpretation, use and practical application of industry-accepted and widely known infection control principles.
+Participants need to pass a knowledge competency exam in order to receive a certificate of completion.

 - Yes.
 Our certification training courses include a carefully designed exam which tests your understanding in, and application of, the subject matter and related aspects regarding your work.